auxilius/glv/README.md

 glv::CLMAP_RAINBOW; // all colors of a rainbow mapped to the scale glv::CLMAP_BLUERED; // lowest numbers mapped to blue, highest to the red
 ```

+`bool modelPolylines(myCaption, pointBID, conectivityBID, count [, type] );`

+This function will specify a polyline for the model.
+This polyline can be rendered beside the model in the viewer window.
+*pointBID* - buffer with the vertices
+*conectivityBID* - buffer with the indices
+*count* - number of indices
+optional parameter *type* can be one of following: GL_LINES, GL_LINE_STRIP (default), GL_LINE_LOOP.

 #### Using Custom Shaders for Models